BIOS6623-UCD/bios6623-athwing/Project3/README.md

 #### Directory Structure
 The general info on this project is:
 1) SAS and R analysis and data management files can be found in the Code folder;
+  Descriptive_statistics.R has preliminary descriptive statistics.
+  Code.R has the code to find the change point and run the model.
-2) Reports contain the graphs and figures from my code and the reports that were created along the way;
+2) Reports contain the graphs and figures from my code and the reports that were created along the way.
-3) Docs contains graphs and figures at times and other things like investigator questions or docs the investigator sent me.
+3) Docs contains the Hall et. al. paper reference in the paper.

 #### Question of Interest
 Our general questions of interest are: